 Most digital marketing is inefficient because businesses drive paid traffic to landing pages (or worse, home pages) that are poor.
-Here’s a guide for you to learn how to write a landing page copy that converts better.
+Here’s a guide for you to learn how to write a one-page website or landing page copy that converts better.

 While the design of the landing page is important, this article focuses on the landing page copy.
 While there are lot of copywriting frameworks you can follow, this article follows the principles of the P.A.S.T.O.R Copywriting Framework developed by Ray Edwards.

 Begin by identifying the person you want to reach.
 Next, show that you understand the problem they have.
 Then address the pain this problem causes.